johno/pixyll/methodology.md

 #### Executive Presentation

-**Outline for Slides**

 This is the general outline and flow of communicating results to the pertinent stakeholders.

-**Title Slide** Include:  Title, Question as sub-title, and names of project owners.
+1. **Title Slide** Title, Question as sub-title, and names of project owners.

-**Agenda Slide**
-1. An Executive Summary that conveys the results and significance of of those results to the organization and stakeholders.
+2. **Agenda Slide** An Executive Summary that conveys the results and significance of of those results to the organization and stakeholders.
 2. A description of the business situation and problem.
 Go over why we looked to answer the initial question and where this fits into the organization.
 3. A clear statement of your predictive model, coefficients, and interpretation of those coefficients.
 Be sure to carefully explain anything in your model that might be viewed as counterintuitive.
 4. Your predicted collected revenue for the totalpay variable in the test set.